AI experts sharing free tutorials to accelerate your business.

 Process:

-1. Parse the legal question into its component elements (e.g., a breach of contract claim requires: valid contract, breach, causation, damages)
+1. Parse the legal question into component elements (e.g., breach of contract requires: valid contract, breach, causation, damages).
+Name them

-3. For each element or sub-issue, apply the CREAC structure:
+3. For each element or sub-issue, apply CREAC:

-• Conclusion: State the likely answer to this sub-issue upfront
+• Conclusion — State the likely answer to this sub-issue upfront in one sentence with a confidence label (Likely / Probable / Uncertain / Unlikely)

-• Rule: Identify the controlling statute, regulation, or case law rule
+• Rule — Identify the controlling authority: statute, regulation, or leading case (with cite in the configured style)

 ## Legal Research Memorandum